menh0006/portfolio/README.md

 ## Learning and Takeaway.

 The main thing I learned was that things tend to appear scarier as they really are.
 As a student, we are subject to a lot of stress but I think that taking action is the best approach to overcome it.
 Immersing yourself in any subject can take you places, and in a few hours, you can learn to do something brand new (such as bootstrap for me).
-I also of course learned a lot about bootstrap and I really enjoyed its responsiveness as well as the inline styling for everything: grid, pictures, spacing etc...
+I of course also learned a lot about bootstrap and I really enjoyed its responsiveness as well as the inline styling for pretty much everything: grid, pictures, spacing etc...
+It was definitely more enjoyable than doing everything on CSS, but both are complementary.

 ### List of resources that are not my own